Navaratri 2019 in India began on

 Navratri is celebrated as Dussehra in Karnataka.
 Ayudha Pooja on Mahanavami (ninth day) is a major observation here and whatever tools/instruments a person uses in his daily life or for his livelihood is kept for worshipping.
 Devotees believe that the new ventures started on this day can bring success.

-The 10 day long Dussehra celebrations have a great fervour in Mysore.
+The 10 day long Dussehra celebrations have a great fervor in Mysore.
 King Raja Wodeyar-I of Mysore has declared it as the official festival of the state in 1610.
-Colourful processions are organised here on the 9th and the 10th days of the festival.
+Colorful processions are organized here on the 9th and the 10th days of the festival.
 The traditional Dussehra procession on Vijayadashami (tenth day) is locally known as Jumboo Savari.
 During this procession starting from the Mysore palace, an image of Goddess Chamundeshwari will be carried on the back of a decorated elephant.
-A huge mass of people participates in this procession which also includes music bands, dance groups, elephants, horses and camels.
+A huge mass of people participates in this procession which also includes music bands, dance groups, elephants, horses, and camels.
 The procession ends at Bannimantapa where a banni tree is worshipped.
-The ten day celebrations end with a torch light parade ‘Panjina Kavayatthu’ on the night of Vijayadashami.
+The tenth-day celebrations end with a torchlight parade ‘Panjina Kavayatthu’ on the night of Vijayadashami.

 Vidyarambham – initiating children into reading and writing is the most important Navratri observation in Kerala.
 The event is conducted at homes and temples where the priest or an elderly person initiates children to write ‘Om Harisree Ganapathaye Namah’ on a plate filled with rice.
 Millions of children are thus initiated into the world of letters and knowledge on Vijayadashami day.

-In Telangana, region of Andhra Pradesh, Navratri is celebrated as Bathukamma.
+In Telangana, a region of Andhra Pradesh, Navratri is celebrated as Bathukamma.
 Here, the 9 days are divided into sets of 3 days and the three different aspects of the supreme Goddess are worshipped.
-The three different aspects or the Tridevis are Durga, Lakshmi and Saraswati.
-On the first 3 days, Durga or Kali is worshipped symbolising the destruction of evils.
+The three different aspects of the Tridevis are Durga, Lakshmi, and Saraswati.
+On the first 3 days, Durga or Kali is worshipped symbolizing the destruction of evils.
 On the next 3 days, Goddess Lakshmi is adored who bestows wealth and prosperity.
 In the final 3 days, Goddess Saraswati is worshipped to earn her blessings in our pursuit of knowledge.
 Thus we would find significant variations in Navratri celebrations in different parts of India.
-However, the core concept behind the celebration remains same throughout; which is the worship of different aspects of the divine femininity or the supreme Goddess.
+However, the core concept behind the celebration remains the same throughout; which is the worship of different aspects of the divine femininity of the supreme Goddess.
 In some places, the Dussehra celebration is a commemoration of the victory of Lord Ram over Ravana.
-Thus on Vijayadashami day, effigies of Ravana, Kumbhakarna and Meghanada are burnt as part of the celebration.
+Thus on Vijayadashami day, effigies of Ravana, Kumbhakarna, and Meghanada are burnt as part of the celebration.

 Significances of Navratri